 When we think about physical mail, many of us tend to think “snail mail.”
 After all, compared to email, which can send long messages within seconds, the process of waiting several days to receive a message seems downright unnecessary.

 This sort of thinking brought a powerful change to the marketing world.
-Companies shifted from mailers, brochures, and paper ads – which used to be the standards of advertising – and into the digital realm.
+Companies shifted from direct mail, brochures, and paper ads – which used to be the standards of advertising – and into the digital realm.
 Online ads have become the norm, while companies have turned to email campaigns to contact and interact with their customers.
 There’s a strong chance you’ve received an email from most of the retailers you visit on a regular basis.

 The proliferation of email ads has created a new problem.
 In the early days of email marketing, a company would stand out by taking advantage of the platform.
 Nowadays, most people have so many marketing emails in their inboxes that they don’t have the time or interest in reading them all.
 This results in recipients deleting these messages without so much as opening them, which doesn’t help businesses trying to run effective marketing campaigns.